Public Policy Fellowship Program | CHCI

 SELECTION PROCESS

-The selection process is competitive.
-Applications are reviewed by a selection committee composed of program alumni, members of the CHCI Board of Directors and Advisory Council, and CHCI staff.
+The selection process is competitive, consisting of three stages: (1) a written application, (2) a asynchronous interview and (3) a final live zoom interview with CHCI program staff.
+Written applications and prerecorded interviews are reviewed by a selection committee composed of program alumni, members of the CHCI Board of Directors and Advisory Council, and CHCI staff.
 Only top candidates receive an invitation to interview for a select number of fellowship opportunities, based on the quality of their application and demonstrated interest in public policy.

 FAQS